newcomb-luke/vxworks-emulation-layer/README.md

 This repository contains a shiny new VxWorks emulation layer for testing code on Linux.

+This code is more of a proof of concept and prototype rather than something that should be used for rigorous testing.

 ## VxWorks Emulation Layer Roadmap

 - [x] sysLib